gdestuynder/audisp-json/README.md

 NOTE: MozDef messages are not sent to syslog.
 They're sent to MozDef directly.

-Supported messages are listed in the document messages_format.rst
+Supported messages are listed in the document messages_format.md

 ## Configuration file